-It’s vegetarian and vegan-friendly city too, with meals under €10.
+It’s a vegetarian and vegan-friendly city too, with meals under €10.
 I would recommend Veggie Garden, Cat Bar or Biocenter.
 There are also many coffee shops you can explore in Barcelona!

 France may be reputable for making good crêpes but they’re just as delicious in Barcelona!
 Try sweet or savory for under €10 at Creps Barcelona.

 Day trips from Barcelona

 There are plenty of fun things to do in Barcelona but if you are looking for some day trips to take outside of the city you could take a trip to Montserrat from Barcelona or Gerona is also not too far away.

 This is a guest post written by Chloe from Journey With Chloe.
 All images are credited to Chloe and Journey With Chloe blog.
 If you liked this post please check out Chloe’s blog Journey With Chloe and be sure to follow her on Facebook, Twitter, and Instagram.